Makeshift/dotfiller/Readme.md

 # Dotfiller
 Yet another dotfile manager for Linux.

+**Warning**: The master branch is not considered stable.
+If you wish to use Dotfiller, use the latest release.
+If there is no release, then it's still in development.

 **Dotfiller can:**

 * Sync items in your home folder from Git or Dropbox